fern-api/fern/README.md

 # fern-python

-Generate Pyhton models, clients, and server interface from your Fern API Definition.
+Generate Python models, clients, and server interface from your Fern API Definition.

 Getting started: